Sinotaia quadrata: Conservation

 The species' population trend is unknown, but population sizes are mostly large.
 Water pollution and sedimentation are threats to local populations, while more general threats include habitat fragmentation by damming and habitat destruction.
 The genetic diversity of this species was found to be high in China.
-S. aeruginosa is currently classified as Least Concern by the IUCN.
+S. quadrata is currently classified as Least Concern by the IUCN.

 Parasites and predators

+Parasites of Sinotaia quadrata include trematode Aspidogaster conchicola.

-S. aeruginosa serves as an intermediate host for Angiostrongylus cantonensis and for Echinochasmus fujianensis.
+S. quadrata serves as an intermediate host for Angiostrongylus cantonensis and for Echinochasmus fujianensis.

-Predators of the species include the black carp Mylopharyngodon piceus; S. aeruginosa is one of the main food sources for this fish, making it important in the freshwater food chain.
+Predators of the species include the black carp Mylopharyngodon piceus; S. quadrata is one of the main food sources for this fish, making it important in the freshwater food chain.

 Human use

+Sinotaia quadrata is common animal food used in aquaculture to feed fish black carp in China.

+This species is also eaten by humans.
+In Isan, Thailand they are collected by hand or with a handnet from canals, swamps, ponds and flooded rice paddy fields during the rainy season.
+During the dry season, snails live under dried mud.
+Collectors use a spade to scrape the ground to find and catch them.
+Generally they are collected by both men and women.
+The snails are then cleaned and cooked in a curry.
+They are also parboiled in salted water and eat together with green papaya salad.

-S. aeruginosa is commonly sold in markets and restaurants in China and constitutes one of the three predominant freshwater snails found in Chinese markets, where it is considered a delicacy.
+S. quadrata is commonly sold in markets and restaurants in China and constitutes one of the three predominant freshwater snails found in Chinese markets, where it is considered a delicacy.
 The species is also used as feed in crab culture as well as fish, poultry and livestock raising.
-The annual production of S. aeruginosa in Chao Lake in 2002 amounted to 28 084 t.
+The annual production of S. quadrata in Chao Lake in 2002 amounted to 28 084 t.
 Although harvesting pressure in China is high, the high genetic diversity suggests that the species is currently not negatively affected by it.